Kubernetes

 Navigate to the folder containing the Helm chart, as shown:

-To install the chart with the release name
+To install the chart with the release name my-release

-, run the following command after replacing<your_workspace_token>
+, run the following command after replacing <your_workspace_token>

 with the workspace token copied above.